 Studio photographers will appreciate that the Pentax K-3 (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-3 and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the K-3 and the A7R have been discontinued, but can regularly be found used on ebay.
 The K-3 was replaced by the Pentax K-3 II, while the A7R was followed by the Sony A7R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax K-3 Manual (free pdf) or the online Sony A7R Manual.
+Further information on the features and operation of the K-3 and A7R can be found, respectively, in the Pentax K-3 Manual (free pdf) or the online Sony A7R Manual.

 So what conclusions can be drawn?
 Is the Pentax K-3 better than the Sony A7R or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.